Key Takeaways

 - The Conflict: Some non-religious guests may find this intrusive or inappropriate for a funeral.

 - The Fact: For a Pentecostal family, using the occasion of a death to "save souls" is considered the highest honor they can pay the deceased.
-It is seen as the deceased's final act of ministry.
+It is seen as the deceased's closing act of ministry.
 You are not obligated to respond, but do not take offense; it is an act of deep religious conviction.

 3. Ignoring the "View"